Reservation Dogs Greenlit: Native American Comedy Coming To FX

 In a statement, Nick Grad, FX’s head of original programming, said, “Sterlin Harjo draws deeply on his experiences as a Native Oklahoman to make Reservation Dogs a true-to-life and incredibly funny story of youth, courage and misadventures.”
 The series will focus on a quartet of Native youths “who spend their days committing crime and fighting it,” according to Variety.
 (By the way, in case you didn’t know, the title is a fun play on words.
 Not only does it invoke the film Reservoir Dogs, but it also references rez dogs, the wild pups who roam reservations.
 Hmm, parallels.)

 D’Pharaoh Woon-A-Tai and Paulina Alexis, both in this year’s film Beans, about the Oka Crisis, will star in the series.
-Devery Jacobs, who’s been in stuff like The Order and Blood Quantum, will also star.
+Devery Jacobs, who’s been in stuff like The Order and Blood Quantum (check out our movie review), will also star.
 Rounding out the quartet is Lane Factor, a newcomer to acting.

 We don’t know much about what the stories will be like beyond the brief synopsis, though.
 However, Harjo spoke a bit about the series.
 He said, “As longtime friends, it was only natural that Taika and I found a project together, and what better than a show that celebrates the complementary storytelling styles of our indigenous communities — mine in Oklahoma and Taika’s in Aotearoa.”
 He also said, “We’re thrilled by the opportunity to tell the Reservation Dogs’ story with our amazing cast and crew, Garrett Basch, and the whole team at FX.”